bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 Check the optimizer in this [section](./boost-material.md).

+#### Why does [General advice](./general-advice.md) section tell me to use API to upgrade office size?

+API (`upgradeOfficeSize`) gives you granular control over office size.
+You cannot do that through UI.

 #### Why does setAutoJobAssignment not take effect immediately?

 It only takes effect in next cycle's START state.